Dept. Code: KIN

 II.
 Advanced Writing and Communication Requirement

-Every student majoring in a program from the Kinesiology and Sport Sciences Department will complete the Advanced Writing and Communication Requirement upon fulfillment of the courses for that major.
-These courses have prerequisites of WRS 105 and WRS 106 or WRS 107 or ENG 106 and will be identified as either writing intensive or as an oral/verbal communication proficiency course or both.
+Every student majoring in a program from the Kinesiology and Sport Sciences Department will complete the Advanced Writing and Communication Requirement with the fulfillment of the major.
+These courses have prerequisites of WRS 105WRS 106WRS 107 WRS 208, or ENG 106 and will be identified as either writing intensive or as an oral/verbal communication proficiency course or both.
 Digital competency for both written and oral components will be assessed.
-Writing intensive courses require students submit assignments with a minimum of 2500 written words; assignments will be assessed for analytical ability, synthesis of information, grammar, content and style.
-Courses designated as an oral/verbal proficiency class will provide students an opportunity to demonstrate their presentation skills using accurate standard English structure and syntax, non-verbal cues and gestures, as well as audience-appropriate language.
-The following courses meet the Advanced Writing and Communication Skills Requirement for the major:
+Writing intensive courses require students to submit assignments with a minimum of 2500 written words; assignments will be assessed for analytical ability, synthesis of information, grammar, content, and style.
+For those courses in which students may also earn oral/verbal proficiency, students should expect to demonstrate their presentation skills using accurate standard English structure and syntax, non-verbal cues and gestures, as well as audience-appropriate language.

 Exercise Physiology: KIN 365 and KIN 457

-Sport Administration: KIN 308 and KIN 498
+Sports Administration: KIN 308 and KIN 498

 Majors

-Candidates for the B.S.Ed. degree must declare Sport Administration as their primary major.
+Candidates for the B.S.Ed. degree must declare Sports Administration as their primary major.
 Students who wish to declare Sports Administration as a second major must confer with their primary academic advisor.
 Students should expect to earn their last 45 credits at UM, and may not enroll in KIN 497 and KIN 498 (which must be taken together), unless they have earned credit for: COS 211, KIN 201, KIN 206, KIN 212, KIN 302, KIN 306, KIN 308, KIN 401, KIN 403, KIN 405, and KIN 410.

 The choice of majors should be made no later than the beginning of the junior year.
 Any student making unsatisfactory progress in a major may be required to change his/her major or to relinquish candidacy for the degree.